SooYeonAhn1/change-generator/README.md

 # Change Generator
 This program generates the amount of change you can generate for a given amount.
-This only supports values in the US currency with major denominations.
+This only supports values in the US currency denominations that have major circulation.
 Only non-negative values are accepted and any values that cannot be represented in US denominations (e.g. dollars and cents) will be unaccepted/discarded.
 The program will be terminated if a non-numeric value is provided as input.

 ## Running the program
 ### Running the program using CMake